-An example is the exhibition, “Crafting Memory: The Art of Community in Peru,” which focuses on the plight of migrants–people forced for economic. political, or environmental reasons to leave their ancestral communities and who are denigrated in the city.
-For example, the signature Peruvian wool hat called the chulla and the full skirts called polleras typified traditional dress that stigmatized their wearers, derided as “chola” or “cholo,” an ethnic slur.
+An example is the exhibition, “Crafting Memory: The Art of Community in Peru,” which focuses on the plight of migrants: people forced for economic. political, or environmental reasons to leave their ancestral communities and who are denigrated in the city.
+For example, the signature Peruvian wool hat called the chulla and the full skirts called polleras typify traditional dress that stigmatized their wearers, who were derided as “chola” or “cholo,” an ethnic slur.
 Qarla Quispe, a young artist working in Lima, creates defiant polleras from potato sacks or prints with contemporary graphics to tell the stories of the wearer’s family.
 She is part of a movement of artists who mix old cultural traditions with new.
 They are paired in the museum with T-shirts by Peruvian

 The chullo, the colorful knitted hat with ear flaps worn by young men who reach maturity in the Andes is revived by Aymar Ccopacatty, an Aymara artist, who knits a gargantuan version out of the plastic bags that litter Peruvian cities today–a critique